jriguera/packer-ironic-images/README.md

-# packer-images-ironic
+# packer-ironic-images

-Creating baremetal ironic images with packer
+Creating baremetal images with packer for Ironic deployments